- £565 per week

 - Private parking

-A delightful and very spacious property for up to 4, beautifully furnished in keeping with its Edwardian style.
+A delightful and very spacious property for 2, beautifully furnished in keeping with its Edwardian style.
 Featuring large rooms and a charming attic area, Albion House is located at the top of a hill, overlooking the beautiful countryside of the Suffolk coastal area.
 With the Alde river and the world famous Snape Maltings Concert Hall just a 10 minute walk from the property, Albion House is ideally located to enjoy all that Snape has to offer.

 ALDEBURGH 6 miles, ORFORD 7.5 miles, SOUTHWOLD 18 miles, DUNWICH 17 miles WOODBRIDGE 11 miles